European Travel and the Coronavirus

-The vast Museum of Military History of the Germany Army, which dates back to the 19th Century, is located on Olbrichtplatz.
+The vast Military History Museum, which dates back to the 19th Century, is located on Olbrichtplatz.
 Following six years of renovation (with additions by the internationally-noted architect Daniel Liebeskind), the museum has re-emerged as a unique institution that focuses on the "human component" of war and "the consequences of war and violence."
-(See "A Culture of Violence" in Sightgeist: The Saxony Magazine.)

 Pillnitz Palace, the Saxon monarchy's summer residence on the eastern edge of Dresden, houses the Museum of Decorative Arts.
 Although the museum is in a Baroque setting and has many works from the era of the Saxon Electors, its collection is international and spans five centuries (up to the present day).
 Pillnitz also has its own Palace Museum, which supplements the guided tours of the buildings and grounds.

-For more listings, see the City of Dresden's German-language Museum Index.
+For more listings, see the City of Dresden's English-language Museum Index.